Skip to Content

 • 10% to donate

-• 10% to save for Christmas spending on brother/sisters
+• 10% to save for Christmas spending on brothers/sisters

-Then, you help them to calculate these percentages for any money that comes in their lives – whether that be from chore commissions, birthday money, an allowance, mowing someone’s lawn, etc.
+Then, you help them to calculate these percentages for any money that comes into their lives – whether that be from chore commissions, birthday money, an allowance, mowing someone’s lawn, etc.

 2. Use the Goal Itself to Drive the Amount